Nonequilibrium Nonlinear Effects and Dynamical Boson Condensation in a Driven-Dissipative Wannier-Stark Lattice

-Substantial interest has been focused on the investigation of strongly correlated many-body effects with photons~\cite{Noh2016,Hartmann2016}.
+Finally, substantial progress has been achieved in investigating correlated many-body effects with photons~\cite{Noh2016,Hartmann2016}.
 In earlier investigations, the focus was on establishing connections between driven-dissipative steady states and equilibrium many-body phases.
 These included the prediction of a phase transition from a superfluid to a Mott-insulator state for photons via the photon-blockade effect in coupled cavities~\cite{Hartmann2006, Greentree2006,Hartmann2008,Schmidt2009,Tomadin2010,Wu2011,footnote1}.
 More recently the focus was shifted towards the intriguing realm of the driven-dissipative regime, where nonequilibrium steady-state phases exhibit distinct properties in comparison to thermally equilibrium cases~\cite{LeBoit2013,LeBoit2014,Grass2019}.
 For example, the boundary between monostable and bistable phases in a driven-dissipative model resembles characteristic Mott insulator lobes but the mean photon density is not constant within these regions~\cite{LeBoit2013}.
 In a wider context various ideas and schemes have also been put forward to simulate geometric phases and gauge potentials for photons, opening the possibility for realizing nonequilibrium topological photonic states~\cite{Lu2014, Ozawa2019}.

-In this Letter, we investigate a driven-dissipative array of coupled Kerr cavities (or cavity modes) with linearly increasing resonant frequencies mimicking a 1D bosonic optical lattice subjected to an external force.
-In our generic model photons (bosons) are continuously injected into the system via a coherent pump to a selected cavity.
-Photons are then redistributed via nearest neighbor mode couplings until they eventually leak out through imperfect cavity mirrors.
-The dynamics of the system can be effectively captured by a driven-dissipative Bose-Hubbard model in a tilted potential \emph{without} particle conservation.
-Despite the conceptual simplicity, the model, as we demonstrate, exhibits a variety of intriguing stationary and non-stationary, nonequilibrium phenomena controllable by the system parameters.